Onimim Jacks

-Onimim Ernestina Jacks (née Briggs) is a lawyer serving since June 2015 as the Rivers State Commissioner of Agriculture in Nigeria.
+Onimim Ernestina Jacks (née Briggs) (born 4 December 1961, also known as Onimim E. Briggs-Jacks) is a Nigerian lawyer who served from June 2015 to September 2017 as the Rivers State Commissioner of Agriculture.
 She is a member of the Rivers State People's Democratic Party.

 Early life and education

 Jacks was born on 4 December 1961 in Buguma, Asari-Toru local government area of Rivers State.
 She attended Federal Government College, Port Harcourt for her secondary school education and studied law at the University of Lagos receiving her Bachelor of Laws degree in 1983.
-She also obtained a Masters in Law (LL.M) in 1991 and was called to the Nigerian Bar in 1984 enrolling as a Barrister and Solicitor of the Supreme Court of Nigeria.
+She also obtained a master's degree in law (LL.M) in 1991 and was called to the Nigerian Bar in 1984 enrolling as a Barrister and Solicitor of the Supreme Court of Nigeria.
 In 1987, she became an Attorney and Counselor of the Law of the state of New York.

 Career and politics

 Jacks had a short Legal Practice in the United States of America between 1986 and 1987 as a Volunteer Attorney in the Civil Division of the New York City Legal Aid Society in Chelsea, New York.

 In 1989 she returned to Nigeria and set up a private Legal Practice in Lagos and Port Harcourt under the name Onimim Briggs & Co. with specialized practice in the sectors of Banking and Oil & Gas.

 From 1998 to 2008, she was a lecturer at the Nigerian Law School Abuja.
-After which she became the Executive Director of the Legal Research Institute, Abuja.
-In 2001, She served as Chief Legislative officer in the office of Senator Ibiapuye Martins-Yellowe.
+After which she became the executive director of the Legal Research Institute, Abuja.
+In 2001, She served as Chief Legislative officer in the office of Senator Ibiapuye Martyns-Yellowe.